Surviving Winter was started by people who wanted to donate their Winter Fuel Payment to help others in Somerset less fortunate than themselves.

 Why we need your help this winter

 The figures at the top of this page are shocking.
-But the stories that our partners tell us about the difference a Surviving Winter grant can make demonstrate the real value of local giving (all names have been changed).
+But the stories that our partners tell us about the difference a Surviving Winter grant can make demonstrate the real value of local giving.

 A history of Surviving Winter